darchr/nugget-AE/README.md

   1. Enumerates possible event combinations of size `[# of events per run]`.
   2. Filters to combinations supported by the hardware.
   3. Finds a minimal set of combinations that covers all supported events.
+  4. Output the minimal set of combinations to the output file path.
+If path not specified, then it outputs to `papi_combo_cover.txt`.

 In the example above: